How to Create an Excel Financial Model with Debt Financing

 debt funding summary and covenants example

-Use the debt covenants output to adjust the debt model’s assumptions and keep the debt amount and future repayments within reason.
+In short, use the debt covenants output to adjust the debt model’s assumptions and keep the debt amount and future repayments within reason.

-Excel has a few handy built-in formulas to help you calculate and model debt financing.
+Microsoft Excel has a few handy built-in formulas to help you calculate and model debt financing.

-• PMT: This Excel formula helps determine the payment amount required to pay off the remaining tranche of debt.
+• PMT: This formula helps determine the payment amount required to pay off the remaining tranche of debt.
 To calculate the interest payment, multiply the debt balance by the interest rate.
 Deduct the result from the amount to estimate the principal.

 pv pmt debt formula excel